 6. St. Lucia

-St. Lucia offers a serene lifestyle with access to stunning beaches, luxury resorts, and a vibrant community.
-St. Lucia’s CBI program is relatively new but has quickly gained popularity due to its affordable investment options and visa-free access to over 140 countries.
+St. Lucia offers a serene lifestyle with access to stunning beaches, luxury resorts, and vibrant local communities.
+St. Lucia’s Citizenship by Investment program is relatively new but has quickly gained popularity due to its affordable investment options and visa-free access to over 140 countries.

 Investment options include: